pratil/sorting/README.md

 ![Average Time Taken by Sort method to sort 100 random arrays of the given size](./data.png "Average time taken by Sort method to sort 100 random arrays of the given size")

-PS: Another interesting comparison between sort methods where the sort methods are compared based on the sort method which took maximum time. [check here](./Comparison.md)